omnit3a/Hypersquit-Official/README.md

-# BISQUIT-language
+# Hypersquit
-A repository for the BISQUIT programming langauge Current Version: BISQUIT V0.1
+A repository for the Hypersquit programming langauge Current Version: BISQUIT V0.1

 #How to write a program